inigo/language-detection/README.txt

-Language detection - work out the language of a piece of text using an ngram approach.
+Language detection - Scala code to work out the language of a piece of text using an ngram approach.

 The test resources for this project include text from Wikipedia that is licensed under the GNU Free Documentation License (GFDL).